 12. Scan for signs of rodent life.

 If your prospective place has had bedbugs in the past year, you’ll know — the landlord is bound by law to disclose that information.
-But if the apartment has had rat or mice problems, you won’t.
+But if the apartment has had rat or mouse problems, you won’t.

 There’s also the New York City Department of Health and Mental Hygiene’s Rat Information Portal that lets you search addresses for rat inspection data.
 It’ll tell you if the place has “active rat signs,” “problem conditions,” or “passed inspection.”